EBZebra/docs/edge/source/guide/keycapture.md

 ##Overview

-Keycodes are set of constants that uniquely identify the ASCII value of device keypresses (whether hard or soft).
-The keycodes for keys with multiple values (such as upper and lower case) are accessed with the shift or other modifier key.
+Keycodes are constants that uniquely identify the ASCII values of device keypresses (hard or soft).
+The keycodes for keys with multiple values (such as upper and lower case) are accessed with the shift or other modifier key and in some cases cannot be captured.
 Enterprise Browser 1.4 permits Android keycode values to be assigned from a file when an Enterprise Browser app starts up.

 **This guide applies to Android only**.

 ### Keycode Handling
-On Android devices, the keycode values of certain keys are sometimes not returned as expected.
+On Android devices, the keycode values of certain keys are sometimes not returned as expected or desired.
 To ensure control and accuracy of key presses, the desired keycode value(s) can be assigned through the current [KeyCapture 4.x API](../api/keycapture) as well as legacy 2.x versions.
 The steps in thie guide apply to all API versions.

 The following facts apply generally to keycode mapping for Enterprise Browser: